rolypolytoy/picht/docs/recover_docs/physics.rst

 Auxiliary Information
 ~~~~~~~~~~~~~~~~~~~~~~

-Picht uses Joblib for CPU parallelization, handles special relativity using the energy-momentum formalism, and has several planned additions including using beam envelope methods to incorporate Coulomb effects (with corrections for the stochastic Boersch effect).
-Once this is done, benchmarking against found solutions is also on the cards.
+Picht uses Joblib for CPU parallelization, handles special relativity using the energy-momentum formalism.
+There are no more planned updates.

 If you want to contribute to Picht, it's recommended that you fork the repository and add new classes rather than touching the existing ones- there are many interconnections and dependencies that require careful handling.